rajaram-pai-kuchelkar/movie-app/README.md

 Fourth Commit : Dummy Data on Details Page is replaced by Actual Data.
 Used windowSessionStorage to communicate between components.

 Fifth Commit : Login Register - functionality is completed.
 Toggling of Login / Logout buttons is attended.
 For maintaining a proper state between different components and pages, Redux concept is used here.

+Sixth Commit : Movie Filter is populated with Genres and Artists info.